Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

 ![structure2](./android-stack_2x.png)

-As stated above, the interconnections of non-hlos and others are extremely complicated.
-So back to the problem, the actual mapping between sensor execution environment(SEE) and Android OS architecture is basically on nonhlos layer.
-It makes sense since we have physical sensors and we want it to be integrated into Android OS thus non-hlos takes the role.
+Back to the problem, the actual mapping between sensor execution environment(SEE) and Android OS architecture is basically on nonhlos layer.
+This makes sense since we have physical sensors and we want it to be integrated into Android OS thus non-hlos takes the role.

 Thanks to the fact hardware(HW) platform vendors seem nonhlos as their proprietaries, nonhlos often contains well-structured model according to the one they propose (in the case is SEE).

-So the actual file you need to change varies according to the chipset and platform you use and I will use Qualcomm QCS6490 as exmaple.
+File you need to change varies according to the chipset and platform you use and I will use Qualcomm QCS6490 as exmaple.
 It is very likely that you can find files I change at your platform with (since the file name may not change):
 * Linux find command
 * Linux grep command